 A victim who succeeds in an injury lawsuit can collect compensatory damages.
 One of the most common types of compensatory damages is medical expenses.
 A victim may be entitled to reimbursement of all the medical expenses incurred as a result of the defendant’s negligence.
 These can extend to ER visits, inpatient hospital bills, costs of surgery, outpatient doctor’s bills, physical therapy, and the cost of equipment and supplies.
 Any of these costs that the victim has incurred or will incur in the future may be compensable.
 In addition to medical expenses, victims may also collect compensation for lost wages, pain and suffering, disfigurement, emotional distress, and other financial, physical, or emotional injuries.

 TRUST YOUR CASE TO AN EXPERIENCED ATLANTA LAWYER

-A person facing surgery after an accident has plenty of concerns, and paying for treatment should not be one of them.
-If you were harmed by the actions of a negligent person or company, you may seek reimbursement to help you recover.
+A person facing surgery after an accident has any concerns, and paying for treatment should not be one of them.
+You may seek reimbursement to help you recover.
 Atlanta injury attorney Terrence R. Bethune is committed to helping Georgia residents pursue compensation for the costs of surgeries and other medical interventions.
-To schedule a free consultation with him, call (470) 709-0666 or visit our contact page.
+To schedule a free consultation with him, call (800)-465-8733 or visit our contact page.